OKrawi/Building_recognition_Panoramas/README.md

 Get a Google Maps API key from Google.

-Create a ".env" file and add the following:
+Create a `.env` file and add the following:

 ```
 VITE_GOOGLE_MAPS_API_KEY=YOUR_GOOGLE_MAPS_API_KEY_GOES_HERE